Police: Gunman, 1 other dead in Tennessee mall shooting

-SEVIERVILLE, Tenn. — A shooting at an outlet mall near the Smoky Mountains in Tennessee has left the shooter and one other person dead and one person injured.
+The woman was 24-year-old Olivia Katel Cunningham of York, Pennsylvania.
+The wounded man, 75-year-old John Marr of Templeton, Massachusetts, was taken to University of Tennessee Medical Center.
+His condition wasn’t known.

-The Knoxville News Sentinel reported that the gunman shot two people and then himself.
-The newspaper quoted Sevierville Police Department spokesman Bob Stahlke as saying the male shooter and a female victim died at the scene.
-He says one male victim was taken to the University of Tennessee Medical Center.
-His condition was unknown.
+Sevierville police spokesman Bob Stahlke says all three were shot with a semiautomatic handgun.
+Investigators say it appears the shooter didn’t know either victim, who weren’t related.

-Stahlke said there was no longer any threat, and the Tanger Outlets mall remained open except for a small area cordoned off as a crime scene.
+Stahlke earlier told the Knoxville News Sentinel that there was no longer any threat, and the Tanger Outlets mall remained open except for a small area cordoned off as a crime scene.

 Information from: Knoxville News Sentinel, http://www.knoxnews.com